Search Legislation

 31.—(1) Article 4 applies to a deposit, removal activity or dredging activity carried on for the purpose of executing emergency inspection or repair works to any cable or pipeline.

-(3) But article 4 does not apply to any such deposit falling within item 10.
+(3) But article 4 does not apply to any such deposit falling within item 10 [F38or to any such deposit for the purpose of providing long-term cable or pipeline protection.]

-(4) Condition 2 is that the activity must not adversely affect the environment of Wales [F13, the Welsh inshore region and the Welsh offshore region] or the living resources that it supports.
+(3) Condition 1 is that the activity must not adversely affect the environment of Wales, the Welsh inshore region and the Welsh offshore region or the living resources that environment supports.

-(5) But article 4 does not apply to any such deposit carried on for the purpose of disposal.
+(6) But article 4 does not apply to any such deposit carried on for the purpose of disposal.]

 Rights of foreign vessels etc under international lawE+W